International Hybrid-Technical

 human-in-the-loop review,

-pre-safety (safeguards) and
+pre-safety (guardrails) and

 post-safety (audits).